kecman/garage/PLAN.md

 ## Prioritized

-- [Rendering] Matcap rendering similar to polyscope
-- [Bug] JW reported an issue with loading objs that contain quads
+- [Bug] What should happen to prevent unwanted clipping when panning with the mouse
 - [Bug] Review parsing for floats.
 If this is broken then reading WKT files may be screwed!!
-- [Bug] What should happen to prevent unwanted clipping when panning with the mouse
-- [UI/UX] Improve camera panning, so there's no 'slipping'
+- [Rendering] Matcap rendering similar to polyscope
 - [UI/UX] Make polygon index rendering show the actual indices of the polygon (not the triangulation)
 - [UI/UX] Make more reasonable UI for changing transparency (and have commands that can set it)

 ## Backlog

-- [DevX] Do an audit/cleanup of the code to make it more hackable by other people
-- [Geometry] Add support for Polygon3
 - [Bug] Load a polyline obj, overwrite it with a mesh obj and note that the color is not set correctly---look at color_from_path and loading code..
 - [Bug] Fix the x64 build
 - [Bug] Fix the labels appearing outside the clipping box
 - [Bug] When loading a file that doesn't exist the text file handler reports unable to load file (good) but the obj loader also reports empty vertices (bad, to be fixed)
+- [Bug] Fix erratic rotation when rotating about the selected axes
+- [Bug] Fix obj loading for quad faces
+- [Bug] Fix sweep dragging check boxes being affected through overlayed ui e.g., colour picker
+- [DevX] Do an audit/cleanup of the code to make it more hackable by other people
+- [Geometry] Add support for Polygon3
 - [UI/UX] Sweep drag improvements
   - have a cooldown rather than just toggling off on exit
   - make it work with scroll wheel in a long item list, does it work already?